 Transaction Fees

-You’ll also pay a fee for any incoming transactions through QuickBooks Payments, which isn’t ideal.
+You’ll also pay fees for incoming transactions in QuickBooks Payments, which isn’t ideal.
 The fee amount depends on the type of transaction.

 Transaction Fees: